 The Capricorn Coast and Rockhampton area comprises nineteen statistical area level 2s (SA2s) and covers a total area of 18,356 sq km, which accounts for 1.1% of the state.
 It includes the local government areas of Livingstone Shire Council and Rockhampton Regional Council and the urban centres of Emu Park, Gracemere, Mount Morgan, Rockhampton and Yeppoon.

-A summary of the latest economic profile (July 2017) follows.
-The full report can be accessed here.
+A summary of the latest economic profile (January 2020) follows.
+The full report can be accessed from here.

 A Productive Region

-- Population projections indicate that the population of the Capricorn Coast and Rockhampton area in 2036 is expected to increase to 161,142 persons.
+- Population projections indicate that the population of the Capricorn Coast and Rockhampton area in 2041 is projected to increase to 159,893 persons.

 back to top